B2 First: phrasal verbs with 'down'

-It's hard to predict what phrasal verbs you might see in the FCE exam, but here are some you should try to learn (I'm assuming you already know 'sit down', 'lie down' and 'write down' which just have their literal meaning).
+It's hard to predict what phrasal verbs you might see in the FCE exam, but here are some you should try to learn.
+Note: I haven't included verbs such as 'sit down', 'lie down' and 'write down' which have a meaning you can probably guess.

-Look at the phrasal verbs and their definitions for 1-2 minutes and try to remember as many as possible.
+Look at the phrasal verbs and their definitions for a few minutes and try to remember as many as possible.
 Then click to hide the information and try to answer the questions.

 Note: sb means somebody and sth means something.